camptocamp/server-auth/auth_from_http_remote_user/README.rst

 ====================================

-This module initialize the session by looking for the field HTTP_REMOTE_USER in the HEADER of the HTTP request and trying to bind the given value to a user.
+This module initialize the session by looking for the field HTTP_REMOTE_USER in the HEADERS of the HTTP request and trying to bind the given value to a user.
 To be active, the module must be installed in the expected databases and loaded at startup; Add the *--load* parameter to the startup command: ::

-  --load=web,web_kanban,auth_from_http_remote_user, ...
+  --load=web,auth_from_http_remote_user, ...

 If the field is found in the header and no user matches the given one, the system issue a login error page. (*401* `Unauthorized`)